ambi0/My-Shell/README.md

 # My Shell

-This program is a custom shell I developed for my Systems Programming class.
+This program is a custom shell I developed for my Systems Programming in the Unix environment class.

 ### Installation